Kareena Kapoor Khan: Marriage, continued success and motherhood (2012–2017)

-In 2013, Kapoor collaborated with Ajay Devgn for the fourth time in Prakash Jha's Satyagraha, a socio-political drama loosely inspired by social activist Anna Hazare's fight against corruption in 2011.
+In 2013, Kapoor Khan collaborated with Ajay Devgn for the fourth time in Prakash Jha's Satyagraha, a socio-political drama loosely inspired by social activist Anna Hazare's fight against corruption in 2011.
 The film received little praise from critics and underperformed at the box office earning ₹675 million domestically.
-Following an appearance in the poorly received romantic comedy Gori Tere Pyaar Mein (2013), Kapoor decreased her workload for the next two years to focus on her marriage and family.
+Following an appearance in the poorly received romantic comedy Gori Tere Pyaar Mein (2013), Kapoor Khan decreased her workload for the next two years to focus on her marriage and family.
 She took on smaller parts where she played the love-interest of Ajay Devgn in the action film Singham Returns (2014) and Salman Khan in the drama Bajrangi Bhaijaan (2015).
-The former, in which Kapoor had a role written specifically for her, met with mixed reviews and Kapoor received criticism for taking a role of minimal importance.
+The former, in which Kapoor Khan had a role written specifically for her, met with mixed reviews and Kapoor received criticism for taking a role of minimal importance.
 Conversely, the film was a financial success with a revenue of over ₹1.4 billion.
 Kabir Khan's Bajrangi Bhaijaan emerged as India's highest-earning film of the year grossing a total of ₹3.20 billion, and earned the National Film Award for Best Popular Film Providing Wholesome Entertainment.

-In 2016, Kapoor took on a starring role in Ki & Ka, about gender stereotypes, to which she was particularly drawn for its relevance.
+In 2016, Kapoor Khan took on a starring role in Ki & Ka, about gender stereotypes, to which she was particularly drawn for its relevance.
 Critics were divided in their opinion of the film, but it emerged a financial success grossing over ₹1 billion worldwide.
 Meena Iyer of The Times of India mentioned Kapoor as remarkable, and Sukanya Verma considered the actress to be the film's prime asset.
 She next featured in Udta Punjab (2016), a crime drama that documents the substance abuse endemic in the Indian state Punjab.
-Kapoor was initially reluctant to do the film due to the length of her role, but agreed after reading the completed script and partially waived her fees to star in it.
+Kapoor Khan was initially reluctant to do the film due to the length of her role, but agreed after reading the completed script and partially waived her fees to star in it.
 Udta Punjab generated controversy when the Central Board of Film Certification deemed that the film represented Punjab in a negative light.
 The Bombay High Court later cleared the film for exhibition with one scene cut.
 Rediff.com stated that the film relies on her character, and Mehul S. Thakkar of Deccan Chronicle wrote that she was successful in delivering such a strong performance.
-For her performance, Kapoor received a nomination for Best Supporting Actress at the Filmfare and Zee Cine award ceremonies.
+For her performance, Kapoor Khan received a nomination for Best Supporting Actress at the Filmfare and Zee Cine award ceremonies.